-This document provides further information on how Norfolk County Council’s Youth Offending Team (the YOT) uses your personal information.
+This privacy notice provides information on how Norfolk County Council’s Youth Offending Team (the YOT) uses your personal information.
 By ‘use’ we mean the various ways it may be processed, including storing and sharing the information.

 We may also share your personal information with:

-We share information without your specific consent as it is reasonable and necessary to do so to fulfil our public tasks or it is otherwise in the substantial public interest to do so.
-The law imposes safeguards to protect your privacy in these circumstances.
+As explained above, we share information without your specific consent as it is reasonable and necessary to do so to fulfil our public tasks or, in relation to special category data, is in the substantial public interest to do so.
+We also explained that the law imposes safeguards to protect your privacy in these circumstances.

-Additionally, subject to contractual and other legal safeguards, we will share your information with organisations commissioned to provide services to you and others.
-Finally, we may also share your information across different departments of the County Council, where it is necessary for our public tasks or functions to do so.
+We will also share your information, subject to contractual and other legal safeguards, with organisations commissioned to provide services to you and others.
+Finally, we may also share your information across different departments of the Norfolk County Council where it is necessary for our public tasks or functions to do so.

 The information is stored electronically on the YOT’s records management system known as Childview.
 Information is also securely stored in other mediums, including email accounts and in paper files.

 We do not transfer your information outside of the European Economic Area.